Steel Building Insulation Options

 When speaking to potential customers regarding their steel building project, we always inquire as to their plan for insulation.
 Often, the response is "I'll insulate the building later if it turns out that it needs it" or "I have not really thought about steel building insulation".

 Steel building insulation is an often over-looked and neglected area of planning a metal building project.
-Yes, steel building insulation can add to the cost of the project in the short-term.
-However, the savings that proper steel building insulation and professional installation can return over the life of a steel building is very substantial - not to mention the improved comfort level of the people inside the building.
+Yes, insulation can add to the cost of the project in the short-term.
+However, the savings that proper insulation and professional installation can return over the life of a building is very substantial - not to mention the improved comfort level of the people inside the building.
+This is especially true with projects in regions with extreme heat such as Arizona, New Mexico, Nevada, and California.

-In addition to energy savings, steel building insulation can help to eliminate condensation issues - which are particularly challenging to deal with in places like Florida, Georgia, Alabama, Arkansas, Tennessee, South Carolina and North Carolina.
-We often muse at steel building owners who claim their roof is leaking - only to learn that the "leaking" roof is really just condensation caused by both Mother Nature and the owners desire to save money and forgo steel building insulation at the time of purchase.
+In addition to energy savings, properly insulated building will be less likely to have condensation issues - which are particularly challenging to deal with in places like Florida, Georgia, Alabama, Arkansas, Tennessee, South Carolina and North Carolina.
+We often muse at steel building owners who claim their roof is leaking - only to learn that the "leaking" roof is really just condensation caused by both Mother Nature and the owners desire to save money and forgo insulation at the time of purchase.

 Steel buildings that do not have roof insulation are prone to condensation issues as during the day the hot sun heats up the roof panels and interior of the building.
 At night, when the sun sets and temperatures fall, the difference between the air temperature and warm roof panels creates the same condensation that a cold glass of water does when left on your kitchen table in the summertime.
 Over time, condensation issues can not only cause damage to the steel building, but can also cause damage to the valuable items stored inside.